 IEEE Geos.
 Rem.
 Sens.
 Soc.
 Award for Best Oral Paper at IGARSS'90 Symposium.

-Our research group is interested in understanding the interactions of ice and climate, in particular to determine how the ice sheets in Antarctica and Greenland will respond to climate change in the coming century and how they will affect global sea level.
+Our research group is focused on understanding the interactions of ice and climate, in particular to determine how the ice sheets in Antarctica and Greenland will respond to climate change in the coming century and how they will affect global sea level.

-Our research work combines satellite remote sensing techniques (imaging radar, laser altimetry, radio echo sounding), airborne geophysical surveys, field surveys (GPR, GPS) and numerical modeling (ice sheet motion and ocean circulation near glaciers) and spans from the cold, vast, dry interior regions of Antarctica to the warm, wet, narrow, dynamic glaciers of Patagonia, Chile.
+Our research work combines satellite remote sensing techniques (imaging radar, laser altimetry, radio echo sounding), airborne geophysical surveys, field surveys (GPR, GPS) and numerical modeling (ice sheet system model (ISSM)) and spans from the cold, vast, dry interior regions of Antarctica to the warm, wet, narrow, dynamic glaciers of Patagonia, Chile.

-Glaciology mixes different scientific and engineeering disciplines and is at the corner stone of Earth System Science.
-Ice interacts with the atmosphere, but also with the surrounding ocean and has its own internal dynamics.
-We are therefore regrouping many different types of science disciplines, not just glaciology.
+Glaciology mixes different scientific and engineeering disciplines at the corner stone of Earth System Science.
+Ice interacts with the atmosphere and the surrounding ocean, and has its own internal dynamics.
+It regroups various scientific disciplines around glaciology.

-With the advent of satellites, we are looking at ice sheets at an unprecedented level of spatial details over vast areas.
-At the same time, rapid changes are taking place in polar and sub-polar regions of broad scientific and societal relevance.
-This is therefore a very exciting time of exploration, discovery and major scientific advances, emerging new science of high societal relevance, filled with many opportunities to connect with amazing natural landscapes.
+With the advent of satellites, we have been observing ice sheets at an unprecedented level of spatial detail over vast areas, since 1992.
+During that time, rapid changes took place in polar and sub-polar regions of broad scientific and societal relevance.
+This is an exciting time of exploration, discovery and scientific advances, emerging new science of high societal relevance, filled with opportunities to connect with spectacular natural landscapes.

 |Publications||Rignot, E., J. Mouginot, and B. Scheuchl (2011), Ice Flow of the Antarctic Ice Sheet, Science, doi 10.1126/science.1208336.|